-Your roof is your main shield from the elements, and must provide a tight seal to do its job and keep your home dry.
-Damage to your roof can prevent it from doing its job.
+Your roof is your main shield from the elements, and to keep it working you may want to know how to tell if your roof is damaged.
+Damage to your roof can prevent it from doing its main job: keeping your home and family safe and dry.
 Some damage is more readily apparent, while other forms of damage may not be noticeable right away.
-To prevent damage from causing serious harm to the interior of your home, watch for these warning signs:
+To prevent damage from causing serious harm to the interior of your home, watch for the warning signs below.

 - Water damage – if you observe water intrusion from above inside your home, that can mean you have an active leak.
 This is one of the more noticeable signs that your roof is not performing it’s core duty.
 It’s possible the leak could be from your plumbing, however we recommend having a professional visit to assist you in diagnosing the issue.